locationtech/udig-platform/docs/devel/en/welcome_new_eclipse_rcp_developers.rst

 How it fits together
 --------------------

-The following notes come from email discussion on the udig-devel list; we will add to this if you have any additional questions.
+The following notes come from email discussion on the udig-dev list; we will add to this if you have any additional questions.
 The concepts here were introduced in the above tutorials.

 How plugins work